-Box 5: Income pensioned separately
+Box 5: Income Pensioned Separately

-Box 5 is the income stated in boxes 1, 2, 3, or 4 of the certificates which has already been 'pensioned'.
-This is likely to be NHS income from freelance GP locum work (the full amount before 10% reduction for notional expenses) and pensionable income from salaried NHS work (for example, clinical assistant, hospital practitioner, salaried GP, bed fund and CCG officer posts).
+Box 5 is the income stated in boxes 1, 2, 3, or 4 of the certificate which has already been 'pensioned'.
+This is likely to be NHS income from freelance GP locum work (the full amount before 10% reduction for notional expenses) and pensionable income from salaried NHS work (that is, clinical assistant, hospital practitioner, salaried GP, bed fund and CCG officer posts).
 This will also include any salaried income pensioned through the University Superannuation Scheme.

-Fee based (self-employed) income that has had superannuation paid upon it and recorded on the GP SOLO form should not be included in box 5.
+Fee based (self-employed) income that has had superannuation paid upon it and recorded on the GP solo form should not be included in box 5.
 Solely for the purpose of the certificate this income is not regarded as being pensioned separately.

 Note that this box should only include income included in boxes 2, 3 and 4 that has been pensioned separately.
 No entry should be made in this box in respect of salaried appointments that have been pooled in the practice.
-However, where the salaried position has been recorded on the employment pages of the individual's income return (for example, the "statutory" method) you will be required to enter here the amount included in box 3 that relates to pooled income.
+However, where the salaried position has been recorded on the employment pages of the individual's income return (that is the 'statutory' method) you will be required to enter here the amount included in box 3 that relates to pooled income.
 See the guidance to box 1.

-Box 6: Total medical NHS and Non-NHS income
+Box 6: Total medical NHS and non-NHS income